jaypyles/jaypyles/README.md

 💻 All my projects can be found here on [Github](https://jaydenpyles.dev/github).

-🐍 I am a Fullstack Developer focusing in Backend Development (but am trying to improve my Frontend skills on my [site](https://jaydenpyles.dev)).

-⚛ I am currently learning Typescript and Rust.
+⚛ I am currently improving my Typescript knowledge by using Next.js, and building automation tools with Python.

-✉️ Feel free to message me, my discord/linkedin/telegram/email are linked on my website at the bottom.
+✉️ Feel free to message me, my discord/linkedin/telegram/email are linked on my [website](https://jaydenpyles.dev).